Browse the Archive

 Iranian Officials & Military Commanders Killed

 The opening strike of Operation Roaring Lion was described by Israeli officials as killing approximately 40 senior figures 'in less than one minute.'
-In total, confirmed killed officials number at least 70 across political, military, intelligence, and scientific domains.
+By the April 8 ceasefire, confirmed killed officials numbered 72+ named individuals across political, military, intelligence, and scientific domains, including the IRGC's intelligence chief killed on April 6.
 Euronews described the scale as 'undoubtedly the most significant shock' to the Islamic Republic's power structure in its history.
-[Axios; Euronews; Al Jazeera; Wikipedia]
+[Axios; Euronews; Al Jazeera; Wikipedia; FDD]

 10